 “She was beautiful.
 A ray of sunshine,” Lewis’ aunt, Gina Jaschke, said this week.
 “She was a very thoughtful person to others.”

-Lewis — who was born in Maple Valley and most recently lived near SeaTac — worked at Laura’s Adult Family Home, an assisted living facility in Everett, where she supported older and developmentally disabled adults, Jaschke said.
+Lewis — who was born in Maple Valley and most recently lived near SeaTac — worked at Laura’s Adult Family Home, an assisted living facility where she supported older and developmentally disabled adults, Jaschke said.